MicrosoftDocs/dynamics-365-fraud-protection/content/virtual-fraud-analyst.md

     Fine-grained rules that you create by using VFA give you more control and help you stop more fraud in subsets of your transactions.

     For example, you can build a custom list of products that are currently in a specific price range, and use that list to build your rule.
-You can use filters on [standard ontology nodes and attributes](graph-explorer.md), and then select an appropriate [list](lists.md) that contains the corresponding dataset.
+You can use filters on [standard ontology nodes and attributes](graph-explorer.md), and then select an appropriate list that contains the corresponding dataset.

-    Next, you can set up a [rule](rules.md) to screen for high-priced products that are bought only by users who live in high-risk countries or regions.
+    Next, you can set up a rule to screen for high-priced products that are bought only by users who live in high-risk countries or regions.

 - **"Catch-all" fraud rules for all your traffic**

     You can create a catch-all rule that meets your needs for all transactions and isn't linked to a specific custom list.
 To understand the impact of a catch-all rule on fraud protection, skip step 1 in the step-by-step instructions that follow, and go directly to step 2, where you select a risk score.

+    For more information about rules and lists:

+    - If you’re a PROD user, see [Manage lists and rules](lists-rules.md).

-    For more information about rules and lists, see [Manage rules](rules.md) and [Manage lists](lists.md).
+    - If you’re an INT user, see [Manage rules](rules.md) and [Manage lists](lists.md).

 ## Use rules in VFA

 ### Step 1 (optional)

 In step 1, you select the target data that your rule will apply to.
 This data consists of a combination of a node, attributes, and a list.
-If you must first create a new list, see [Upload a list](lists.md#upload-a-list).
+If you must first create a new list, create it offline and then upload it to Fraud Protection.
+The file must be a .csv file that includes headers.

 The following table defines the node and attribute combinations that you can use to build your lists.